Hunney-ji/3D-gesture/README.md

 ## Features:-
  Hand Gesture Recognition: Detects hand gestures using TensorFlow.js Handpose model.
- Zoom Control: Adjusts zoom level based on the distance between thumb and index finger.
- 3D Model Interaction: Rotates a 3D model based on hand movements.
+ Zoom Control: Adjusts zoom level based on the distance between thumb and index finger. (not yet applied because of lagging) 3D Model Interaction: Rotates a 3D model based on hand movements(simple hand✋).

+##Important Note:-
+ Make sure your should be in the camera frame , and try to maintain a reasonable distance between your hand and camera

 ## Install Dependencies